The Legacy Process: Your Story Needs to be Told!

 You’d be surprised!
-This process is very special and when we start bringing you to the surface, you’ll be surprised how special you are, maybe in a way you never realized.
+This process is very special and when you start to open up you’ll be surprised how special you are, maybe in ways you never realized.

-We’re all put on this earth for a reason…your story could be your reason!
+We’re all put on this earth for a reason…your story might be your reason!